vprtwn/MusicKit/Carthage/Checkouts/Quick/Externals/Nimble/CONTRIBUTING.md

   the latest of OS X and iOS.
 - If you've added a file to the project, make sure it's included in both the OS X and iOS targets.
+- To make minor updates to old versions of Nimble that support Swift 1.1, issue a pull request against the `swift-1.1` branch.
+The master branch supports Swift 1.2.
+Travis CI will only pass for pull requests issued against the `swift-1.1` branch.

 ### Style Conventions